Chart Color Schemes

 Birtinya demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Birtinya is notably high, with 34.9% of residents aged 15 years and above holding university qualifications.
-This compares favourably to the broader Queensland average of 20.6% and the South Australian Statistical Subdivision (SA3) area average of 23.6%.
-Bachelor degrees are most prevalent at 24.6%, followed by postgraduate qualifications at 7.3% and graduate diplomas at 3.0%.
-Vocational credentials are also common, with 33.8% of residents aged 15 years and above holding such qualifications – advanced diplomas account for 11.6% and certificates for 22.2%.
+Educational attainment in Birtinya is notably high, with 34.9% of residents aged 15+ holding university qualifications, compared to 20.6% in the rest of Queensland and 23.6% in the SA3 area.
+Bachelor degrees are most common at 24.6%, followed by postgraduate qualifications (7.3%) and graduate diplomas (3.0%).
+Vocational credentials are also prevalent, with 33.8% of residents aged 15+ holding such qualifications, including advanced diplomas (11.6%) and certificates (22.2%).
+Educational participation is high, with 29.5% of residents currently enrolled in formal education, including 10.1% in tertiary education, 7.1% in primary education, and 7.0% pursuing secondary education.

-Educational participation is high, with 29.5% of residents currently enrolled in formal education.
+Educational participation is notably high, with 29.5% of residents currently enrolled in formal education.
 This includes 10.1% in tertiary education, 7.1% in primary education, and 7.0% pursuing secondary education.

 Frequently Asked Questions - Education